Warner Wu 吴秉寰

 \[\text{Exponential Stability} \Rightarrow \text{Asymptotic Stability} \Rightarrow \text{Stability}\]

-System is asymptotically stable but not exponentially stable.
+Example: $\dot{x} = -x^3$ is asymptotically stable but NOT exponentially stable.

 Linearize system at equilibrium: